Your finances and mental wellbeing

 You may not want to tell us, or whoever you bank with, about any mental health problems and, of course, that’s totally fine.
 We’re not here to give medical advice and won’t try to do so.

 If you do choose to tell us, we can work with you to see what we can do to help you.
 We could change how we contact you and how often, show you where to get help and advice, or just make some changes to make you feel comfortable when talking to us.

 We’ll always let you know what we will do with any information you give us about your health.
 We will only use it to help you.
 Of course, we’ll keep anything you say to us confidential.

 How we can help

-- Using our app1, you can set up controls around how you use your debit card, including setting your own limit for how much you can take out of a cash machine, turning online shopping or card use on and off as you please, and requesting regular balance updates by text message
+- Using our app1, you can set up controls around how you use your debit card.
+These include, setting your own limit for how much you can take out of a cash machine, and turning online shopping or card use on and off as you please.
+You can also stop your card being used with certain types of retailers such as gambling websites and betting shops, and request regular balance updates by text.

 - Our money worries pages have information, phone numbers, things you can do and links to other websites to help you with debt

 - If you have a smartphone or tablet, you can also use our app to check your accounts when it suits you – even if that’s the middle of the night.
 Its live chat service means that you can contact us whenever you want to without having to speak to us face to face or on the phone